 The feature of High Availability (HA) ensures the availability of the application and vault.
 Sectona uses multiple vault options, and the procedure for managing high availability is handled differently at the vault level.
 The system's availability depends on different factors, such as the number of components, configuration settings, and the resources allocated to each component.
 High availability in the system refers to the number of fail-overs combinations and aims for a 99% uptime with near-zero downtime.

 Enterprise Edition provides an option with an embedded vault and Enterprise Plus support vault over an external RDBMS ( Microsoft SQL Server 2012 or Higher)

 Key concepts in context of the system

-This section covers some of the key concepts used across the documentation in describing high availability situations and architecture.
+This section covers key concepts used across the documentation to describe high-availability situations and architecture.

 Replication is the process of storing data in more than one vault.
-It is achieved by electronic copying of data from one database to another which is automatically synchronized, resulting in the distributed system.
+It is achieved by electronically copying data from one database to another, automatically synchronized, resulting in a distributed system.

 Sectona uses MySQL embedded version for supporting secured vaulting.
-Inbuilt replication works on the master-slave configuration supported by Oracle MySQL replication (the primary database is called as master and the other synchronized databases are called slaves).
-This helps you to access data without any interruption hence promising high availability and ensures that the system is integrated.
+Inbuilt replication works on the master-slave configuration supported by Oracle MySQL replication (the primary database is called master, and the other synchronized databases are called slaves).
+This helps you access data without interruption, promising high availability and ensuring that the system is integrated.
 Replication operates on port no 3307 between instances.